jadbox/hackmd/tpp.md

 ## ⭐️ Limitations and notes
 * **Important**: ensure your source URL is blocked from search engines via a robots.txt or *noindex* metatag (https://support.google.com/webmasters/answer/93710?hl=en)
 * User sessions and cookies from the origin will not work that well with the TPP proxy.
 It's recommended to stick with static pages/spa that do not rely on user sessions.
-* Currently both the source url and TPP shared link are limtied to HTTP protocol only.
-We're in the process of investigating future HTTPS support.

 ## 🏃 Getting Started: generate a link